-Document Title: M05 August - Financial Review Report Author(s): Andy Bell Lead Director: Mike Dinan Contact Details: Michael.Dinan@lond-amb.nhs.uk Why is this coming to the Trust Board?
-Monthly Trust Financial Review This paper has been previously presented to: Senior Management Group Recommendation for the Trust Board: To be noted
+Document Title: M05 August - Financial Review

+Report Author(s): Andy Bell

+Lead Director: Mike Dinan

+Contact Details: Michael.Dinan@lond-amb.nhs.uk

+Why is this coming to the Trust Board?
+Monthly Trust Financial Review

+This paper has been previously Senior Management Group

+presented to:

+Recommendation for the Trust To be noted

+Board:

-- The in month position for the Trust is a £338k surplus against a planned surplus of £38k.
-The year to date position for the Trust as at 31st August 2010 is a £1848k surplus against a planned surplus of £1338k.
-The trust currently expects to achieve a forecast position of £526k surplus against a planned outturn of £502k surplus.
-The trust is on target to meet its financial control figure.
-Please refer to Page 2 in the board report for further detail. - The YTD surplus position has improved in month above plan mainly due to additional PTS income due to the cointinuation of activity for South East Hospitals.
-In addition, a number of non pay items are below the planned level of expenditure (Medical equipment, IM&T and fuel).
-However, continuing financial challenges will mean that the Trust still expects to achieve its original control total of a £500k surplus. - The current identified financial risk for the trust is £4.8m.
-This amount has not been recognised in the LAS financial forecast.
-For a detailed analysis of financial risk please see Page 6 in the board report. - The CIP program is currently on track to deliver the full £18.4m savings program.
-Further work on achieving Subsistence and Non frontline payroll savings are ongoing.
-For more detail please see Page 7 of the board report. - The LAS has available Capital funding for 2010/11 of £14.23m.
-The Capital Plan can be found on Page 8 of the board report. - The current cash position is £2.2m.
-Please see Page 11 for further information. - The PTS year to date result is a £260k profit.
+Executive Summary/key issues for the Trust Board

+as at 31st August 2010 is a £1848k surpl £338k surplus against a planned surplus of £38k.
+The year to date position for the Trust us against a planned surplus of £1338k.
+The trust currently expects to achieve a t a planned outturn of £502k surplus.
+The trust is on target to meet its financial control d report for further detail.

+activity for South East Hospitals.
+In additi d in month above plan mainly due to additional PTS income due to the cointinuation of on, a number of non pay items are below the planned level of expenditure (Medical ntinuing financial challenges will mean that the Trust still expects to achieve its original

+- The current identified financial risk for t For a detailed analysis of financial risk ple he trust is £4.8m.
+This amount has not been recognised in the LAS financial forecast. ease see Page 6 in the board report.

+o deliver the full £18.4m savings program.
+Further work on achieving Subsistence and .
+For more detail please see Page 7 of the board report.

+- The LAS has available Capital funding for 2010/11 of £14.23m.
+The Capital Plan can be found on Page 8 of the board report.

+- The current cash position is £2.2m.
+Ple ase see Page 11 for further information.

+- The PTS year to date result is a £260k profit.
 This is broadly in line with the annual planned profit of £619k.

+Attachments

+Report Contents

+Page 2 Financial Summary

+Page 3 Financial Performance Indicators

+Page 4 Income & Expense Trend

+Page 5 Financial Analysis

+Page 6 Financial Risks

+Page 7 Cost Improvement Program (CIP) Analysis

+Page 8 Capital Summary

+Page 9 Summary I&E and Balance Sheet

+Page 10 Balance Sheet

+Page 11 Cashflow Statement

+Page 12 Income Summary

+Page 13 Expense Summary

+Page 14 Divisional Summary